szczurek-lab/ST-Assign/README.md

 For details about input and output, see the `Expected input and output` file in this repository.

+### Test example
+Directory `test-example` contains data exemplificatory data.
+After running ST-Assing on this data set, results can be visualised with the use of `Visualisation.rmd` file.

 ## Packages

 ST-Assign was developed under: